 For instance, visit the Lighthouse close to the Puri (Golden Beach) between 4 PM - 6 PM after the watersports activity.
 If you are visiting Puri in June/July, attend the famous Rath Yatra (Annual Chariot Festival) at Jagannath Temple, followed by a holy dip at Puri Beach.
 Click here to read in-depth about the best things to do in Puri for every type of tourist.

 Culture and Tradition of Puri

 The official Tourism website of Puri claims that even millions of tourists who have been to Puri will resonate with what we will say!
 Puri’s culture is based on the Jagannath cult.
-At the same time, Puri is the principal center of Vaishnavism in India, and Lord Jagannath is worshipped here.
-Lord Jagannath is the incarnation of Lord Vishnu and is worshipped on approximately 24 different occasions.
+At the same time, Puri is the principal center of Vaishnavism in India, and Lord Jagannath is worshiped here.
+Lord Jagannath is the incarnation of Lord Vishnu and is worshiped on approx. 24 different occasions.

-Puri’s culture and traditions are all about temple architecture and the fascinating legends associated with it.
+Puri’s culture and traditions are all about temple architecture and its fascinating legends.
 The famous Ratha Yatra, Chandan Snana, and the Raghurajpur Artistic and Heritage Village showcase the best of the culture and traditions of Puri.
 An added bonus will be if you explore the several museums upholding the ancient heritage artifacts and inscriptions associated with the ancient culture of Puri.

 Restaurants and Local Food in Puri